Student Resources & Karate Curriculum

 The Dojo Etiquettes

-- No gum chewing in class.
+- No gum chewing during any class.

-- No shoes allowed on the dojo floor.
+- No shoes allowed on The Dojo floor.

 - Respect other people’s property and belongings.